MarkWarneke/markwarneke.github.io/about.md

 In 2020 two close friends and I founded [MMMint.ai](https://mmmint.ai).

 The name is an acronym of the founders first names.
-The int is short for intelligence, which is a reference to our data-driven machine-learning solutions.
+The `int` part is short for intelligence, which is a reference to our data-driven machine-learning solutions.
 MINT also stands for the German translation of STEM (Science, Technology, Engineering, and Math).

 The goal of the company is to enable and create research-based solutions.
 We focus and leverage an academic approach while using the results to create products.
 We bring data-driven solutions to small- and medium-sized businesses.
 My vision is to work closely with companies to create domain-specific products based on data that has been previously untapped.